-A person, other than the proprietor of the patent, infringes1 a patent for an invention if, while the patent is in force2 and without the proprietors consent, he supplies or offers to supply in the United Kingdom a person other than a licensee or other person entitled to work the invention3 with any of the means, relating to an essential element of the invention, for putting the invention into effect when he knows, or it is obvious to a reasonable person in the circumstances, that those means are suitable for putting, and are intended to put, the invention into
+A person, other than the proprietor of the patent, infringes1 a patent for an invention if, while the patent is in force2 and without the proprietors consent, he supplies or offers to supply in the United Kingdom a person other than a licensee or other person entitled to work the invention3 with any of the means, relating to an essential element of the invention, for putting the invention into effect when he knows, or it is obvious to a reasonable person in the circumstances, that those means are suitable for putting, and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.